fmrg03/naturaldiet.github.io/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run json`

+Runs the json-server.\
+Open [http://localhost:3001/venta](http://localhost:3000/venta) to view it in the browser.

+This JSON File, contains the page's products database.\

 ### `npm test`

 Launches the test runner in the interactive watch mode.\